 - Mechanical convergence requires iflagact to be zero. - If convergence occurred the check whether the next increment must be decreased is not done - If no convergence occurred then - the check whether the number of allowable iterations has been reached is not done - the major divergence check (see above) is only done if one of the following conditions is satisfied: - the present force residual exceeds 1.e9 - iflagact is zero (no significant change in contact elements).
 If, in this case, the major divergence check points to divergence and the solution condition $c{i,max}^{\alpha} \leq c_2 \Delta u{i,max}^{\alpha}$ is satisfied the aleatoric flag is set to 1.
 Physically, this means that the force residuals are increasing although the displacement solution does not change much, i.e. a local minimum has been reached.
 In order to leave this minimum a percentage of the contacts (default: 10 %; can be changed with the CONTROLS,PARAMETERS=CONTACT card) is removed in an aleatoric way in order to stir the complete structure. - the number of contact elements is oscillating since the last two iterations (e.g. the number of contact elements increased in the present iteration but decreased in the previous one or vice versa) and there is no significant change in the sum of the residual force in the present and previous iteration (compared to the sum of the residual force in the previous iteration and the one before the previous iteration).
 Physically this means that solution is alternating between two states. - if divergence is detected not only the time increment is decreased, also the spring stiffness in case of linear pressure-overclosure and the stick slope are reduced by a factor of 100 (this number can be changed with the CONTROLS,PARAMETERS=CONTACT card).
-This factor (variable "kscale" in the code) is reset to one at the next convergence detection in which case the iteration is continued until renewed successful convergence for kscale=1.
+This factor (variable "kscale" in the code) is reset to one at the next convergence detection in which case the iteration is continued until renewed successful convergence for kscale=1. - the too slow convergence check is replaced by a check whether the number of iterations has reached the value of 60 (this number can be changed with the CONTROLS,PARAMETERS=CONTACT card).
+In that case the spring stiffness in case of linear pressure-overclosure and the stick slope are reduced by a factor of 100 (this number can be changed with the CONTROLS,PARAMETERS=CONTACT card).
+This factor (variable "kscale" in the code) is reset to one at the next convergence detection in which case the iteration is continued until renewed successful convergence for kscale=1).
+The time increment is NOT decreased, unless this is already the second cutback or higher.

-Figure 149: Principle of the line search method
+Figure 153: Principle of the line search method